Chameleon-Coder/DeltaLoader/README.md

 ## How It Works
 DeltaLoader will go through all of the files for the selected mod and do different things based on the file extension.

-### .xdelta
+### .xdelta it wi
 If it finds an xdelta patch, it will first try to patch the data.win file.
-If it fails, it will then attempt to patch every single .bank file from the sound/Desktop folder until it succeeds.
+If it fails, it won't be patched.

 ### .txt
 It will make sure its a language file by reading the contents first.
 Then it will copy over the .txt file to the lang folder